riteshsoni10/eks_cluster/README.md

 ## Application Deployment

+In Application deployment we will be using

+- `Persistent Volume Claim` for data persistency even after the lifetime of the application pods.
+- `Service resource` type for internal and external connetivity of the applications
+- `Secret resource` type to encode the credentials
+- `Deployment` resource for fault tolerance of the aplication pods

+### Persistent Volume Claim

 The Application deploymenent in EKS cluster.
 Persistent volume claim resource is created to make the data stored in the database pods permanent

 ```